East London Waterworks Project - Website Redesign

 Using insights from personas, competitor analysis, and style guidelines, we collaboratively developed desktop-first wireframes.

-I worked on transforming these into mobile wireframes to ensure full responsiveness and accessibility
+• I worked on developing both the desktop and mobile wireframes, maintaining consistency throughout design to ensure full responsiveness and accessibility

 Desktop Homepage